 This Family Style Brunch dish is really fit for a family.
 This is just a “one person” order but can definitely shared by two.
 Good thing our server recommended we share one order instead.
 One thing I didn’t expect is it ended up feeling just like normal breakfast food.
 I initially thought it would be like a charcuterie board with various interesting meats.
 Therefore, for me, between this and the seafood crepe, I’ll always choose seafood crepe.

-I got to try one of each in my stack.
-They were really good.
+I got to try one of each, and they were really good.
 The standouts for me were: pecan squares, hello dollies and blondies.

 For $10, you will get a plate and you can get as much items from the Cake Table to pile in your plate.
 But you can only do this once, so you need to be good at stacking your food!